UniversalDependencies/docs/_kbc/template-index.md

 * Words are generally delimited by whitespace or punctuation.
 No words with spaces inside them occur.
 Orthographic tokens generally correspond to single syntactic words.

-* Some functional words, however, fuse with their syntactic heads, e.g., the negation particle *aG*, the perfective auxiliary *jaG*, the relativizer *ane*, and the complementizer *me*.
+* Some functional words, however, may fuse with their syntactic heads, e.g., the negation particle *aG*, the perfective auxiliary *jaG*, the relativizer *ane*, and the complementizer *me*, e.g., .
 These multiword tokens are split to separate syntactic words in the treebank, following the practice of the Corpus Kadiwéu (Sandalo et al. 2024) at the Tycho Brahe Platform (Veronesi & Galves 2024).

 ## Morphology